Amsterdam/vergunningcheck/README.md

 If you need to update the checks there are additional install steps in [packages/imtr/README.md](packages/imtr/README.md).

+The python application can be run separately, please follow [manager/README.md](manager/README.md).

 ## Contributing

 If you want to contribute to this project please read [CONTRIBUTING.md](CONTRIBUTING.md)